CivilEngineerUK/papermill-markdown/README.md

 Note: You will need a Papermill account to get a layout_id as well as the API key to send this to the API for PDF conversion.

 # TODO

 1. Fix equations in lists, bold and italics
 2. Add support for boxes
-3. Add superscript and subscript support
+3. Check that superscript and subscript in lists are

+# Changelog

+- **0.1.10:** 03/02/2025
+  - Added support for superscript and subscript.

 # Contributing